How to Apply Wallpaper to newly-plastered walls

 Giving your home a brand new look is exciting, but in your haste have you considered whether or not your plaster is ready to accommodate your wallpaper?

 If you fail to give the plaster enough time to dry, you could have major problems further down the line.
 That being said, plastering methods have evolved over the years, and it’s easy for homeowners to be fed false or outdated information.
 Contrary to popular belief, you don’t always have to wait ages for your plaster to be ready.
-Read on and you’ll find out why.
+Read on and you’ll find out why and how you can be preparing new plaster for wallpaper.

 The art of plastering has been around for thousands of years and it’s thought that the famous Egyptian pyramids display evidence of this decorating process.